noelex/GeographicLib.NET/README.md

  - asinh (available since .NET Standard 2.1)
  - cbrt (available since .NET Standard 2.1)

-GeographicLib.NET provides managed implemetations of these functions (ported from [musl libc](https://musl.libc.org/)).
+GeographicLib.NET provides managed implementations of these functions (ported from [musl libc](https://musl.libc.org/)).

-`GeographicLib.MathEx` class will use implemetations provided by .NET runtime whenenver possible, and will fallback to managed implemetations when not available in .NET runtime.
+`GeographicLib.MathEx` class will use implementations provided by .NET runtime whenenver possible, and will fallback to managed implementations when not available in .NET runtime.

-You can also force `GeographicLib.MathEx` to fallback to platform dependent implemations provided by system C runtime libraries, rather than managed implementaions, by setting `GeographicLib.MathEx.UseManagedCMath` property to `false`.
+You can also force `GeographicLib.MathEx` to fallback to platform dependent implementations provided by system C runtime libraries, rather than managed implementations, by setting `GeographicLib.MathEx.UseManagedCMath` property to `false`.
 These functions provide better performance, but may produce different results on different platform in some edge cases.

 ## Documentation